The incidence of abdominal aortic aneurysm (AAA) and thoracic aortic aneurysm (TAA) has increased substantially in recent decades..

 Not all aneurysms need surgery.
 Doctors may monitor small ones with imaging scans once or twice yearly.
 Statins, antihypertensive drugs and beta blockers may slow aneurysm growth and prevent complications.

-Thanks to innovative techniques developed by surgeons at the Heart & Vascular Institute-Texas Medical Center and University of Texas Health Science Center (UTHealth) Medical School, the repair can now be completed with minimally invasive surgical techniques, which means patients have lower morbidity rates, shorter recovery times and can usually resume normal activity a week after surgery.
+Thanks to innovative techniques developed by surgeons at the Heart & Vascular Institute-Texas Medical Center and University of Texas Health Science Center (UTHealth) Medical School, the aortic aneurysm repair can now be completed with minimally invasive surgical techniques, which means patients have lower morbidity rates, shorter recovery times and can usually resume normal activity a week after surgery.

 These surgeries include: